Cost of Living

 How do we compare?

 Data on the cost of living can be broken down into four major categories: Goods, Housing, Other Services, and Utilities.
-In 2022, the overall cost of living for the Tucson MSA was 6.2% below the U.S., while the cost of Goods in Tucson was only 2.5% below the U.S. The Goods category reflects typical consumer expenditures on tangible items such as: groceries, clothing, and vehicles.
-Tucson did much better compared to the U.S in the Housing and Utilities categories at 8.9% and 16.0% below the national average respectively.
-The Housing category includes housing costs for both owners and renters.
-The cost of living measure for Other Services in Tucson was also lower than the U.S. by 7.3%.
+In 2023, the overall cost of living for Tucson was 5.7% below the U.S., while the cost of Housing in Tucson was only 2.0% below the U.S. The Housing category includes housing costs for both owners and renters.
+The Goods category reflects typical consumer expenditures on tangible items such as groceries, clothing, and vehicles.
+The cost of goods in Tucson was 4.9% below the nation in 2023.
+Tucson did much better compared to the U.S. in the Other Services and Utilities categories at 6.7% and 17.0% below the national average respectively.
 Other Services include items such as legal, health, and recreational services.

 What are the key trends?